gschmutz/kafka-workshop/04-producing-consuming-kafka-with-java/README.md

     }
 ```

 Notice you use `ConsumerRecords` which is a group of records from a Kafka topic partition.
 The `ConsumerRecords` class is a container that holds a list of ConsumerRecord(s) per partition for a particular topic.
-There is one `ConsumerRecord` list for every topic partition returned by a the `consumer.poll()`.
+There is one `ConsumerRecord` list for every topic partition returned by the `consumer.poll()`.

 Next you define the main method.
 You can pass the amount of time the consumer spends for processing each record consumed.